i-lazarev/fbw17-lots/02-html-css/exercises/bootstrap/exercise-09-webpage-1/README.md

 - a banner
 - a navigation bar
-- a simple grid system and cards!
+- a simple grid system and cards

 Mockup: